267: Raw String Syntax

 Rationale

 Many programming languages have raw string syntax: to name a few, Rust, C++, Python, Go, C#, and Zig.
 (For a more complete list of languages referenced while writing this proposal, see this wiki page.)
-Raw strings are useful when writing SQL, JSON, or code snippets in other programming languages that include double quotes and the backslash.
+Scheme implementations with raw strings include:

-Some “raw” string syntaxes allow for interpolation, or have different types of escape sequences.
 This proposal does not include any support for interpolation.
 (String interpolation in Scheme is the subject of SRFI 109.)
+Some “raw” string syntaxes allow for interpolation, or have different types of escape sequences.
 Interpolation makes string processing much more complicated and is not extensible, while also not making the strings truly “raw.”
 Interpolation of strings in Scheme is better accomplished by macros that can inspect strings, such as syntax-case macros.

-This SRFI also includes procedures to read and write raw strings to ports, which are useful when writing human-readable Scheme data, and when the raw-string syntax is used in a non-Scheme data context.
+This SRFI also includes procedures to read and write raw strings to ports, which are useful when writing human-readable Scheme data, and when the raw string syntax is used in a non-Scheme data context.

 Equivalent syntax for string-notated bytevectors in SRFI 207 or for vertical-bar identifiers is not included.